janosh/matbench-discovery/site/src/routes/how-to-contribute/+page.md

 ## Installation

-The recommended way to use this benchmark is through the [PyPI Python package](https://pypi.org/project/matbench-discovery):
+The recommended way to use this benchmark is through its Python package [available onPyPI](https://pypi.org/project/matbench-discovery):

 ```zsh
 pip install matbench-discovery